alkissack/Dump1090-OpenLayers-html/README.md

 # Dump1090-OpenLayers3-html
 Modifications to the OL3 html files (part of the dump1090-fa branch)

+Originaly amended for my own purposes, but having had several requests to share these changes I have decided to place them in this forum.

 # Webserver (html sub-directory) changes by Allan Kissack

 Originaly from: